Associate of Applied Science in Health Information Technonogy

 blend of clinical knowledge and information management skills.
 Most HIT graduates

-work in hospitals, clinics, nursing homes, but many are finding employment in home
+work in hospitals, clinics, and nursing homes, but many are finding employment in

-health agencies, rehabilitation facilities, county health departments, insurance companies,
+home health agencies, rehabilitation facilities, county health departments, insurance

-managed care facilities, county health departments, insurance companies, managed care
+companies, managed care facilities, county health departments, insurance companies,

 Students are trained in assembling, analyzing, coding, abstracting, and maintaining